aqlaboratory/openfold/README.md

 ## Citing this work

 Stay tuned for an OpenFold DOI.
-Any work that cites OpenFold should also cite AlphaFold.